Shmulik-Kravitz/yarn-with-git-bug/README.md

 ## How to reproduce

  1. Clone the repo.
- 2. Run `yarn`  in root folder or in one of the workspaces.
+ 2. Run `yarn`  in the root folder or in one of the workspaces.
  3. Run `git clean -xdf`